Smith (band): Career

 Smith released an album titled A Group Called Smith, which spent 11 weeks in the Top 40 album listings of the since-called Billboard 200 record chart.
 On the album, vocals were split amongst Rich Cliburn, Jerry Carter and McCormick.
 Smith recorded a second album titled Minus-Plus with less success since it only reached #74.
 Smith's version of "The Weight" was included on the epochal Easy Rider soundtrack because, due to contractual reasons, The Band's version, which appeared in the movie, was unavailable.
 Most of their material consisted of covers of popular rock and R&B tunes.

 The band's singles "Take a Look Around" and "What Am I Gonna Do" reached the charts, but the group broke up after two albums.
 The band's hit "Baby It's You" was featured in Quentin Tarantino's Grindhouse film, Death Proof.

 McCormick solo career

 After Smith disbanded, McCormick went on to record three solo albums, Gayle McCormick in 1971, Flesh & Blood in 1972 and One More Hour in 1974.
-The single "It's A Cryin' Shame" from her eponymous first album was a minor hit for her, reaching #44 on the charts in 1971.
+The single "It's a Cryin' Shame" from her eponymous first album was a minor hit for her, reaching No. 44 on the charts in 1971.
 In Canada it reached #41.
 It and "Gonna Be Alright Now" were included on the 1994 reissue of A Group Called Smith.